TharunDharmaraj/CSKS_CREATIVES_MANAGEMENT/README.md

       - Admin Assigns a Task
       - Admin Comments inside task, assigned to that employee

-**Persists Login Session of Both Employees and Admin, Once logged in, till Logging Out, In Local Cache and retrievs it **
+**App Persists Login Session of Both Employees and Admin, Once logged in, till Logging Out, In Local Cache and retrievs it**

 **Architecture - Layered Architecture:**
 - UI Layer ( Composables & VM )